-It is strongly recommended that ToO proposals (especially expected ToO) are submitted during the regular CfP.
-Unexpected or urgent ToO can be submitted as Director's Discretionary Time (DDT) proposals at any time.
+EAVN accepts target of opportunity (ToO) proposals.
+Note that Nobeyama cannot be included for ToO proposals.
+It is strongly recommended that ToO proposals (especially expected ToO) are submitted during the regular CfP, while unexpected or urgent ToO can be submitted as Director's Discretionary Time (DDT) proposals at any time.
 ToO proposals must include clear triggering criteria to initiate an observation.
 ToOs are valid for one year after it is approved.
-ToO proposals for DDT should follow the same format of regular call and should be sent to eavnprop(at mark)kasi.re.kr.
+ToO proposals for DDT should follow the same way of regular call and should be submitted via the EAVN website.

 Proposals should be submitted via EAVN website.
 Proposal submission deadline is 2020 November 2 (Mon.), 8:00 UT.
 Please refer to the EAVN status report for detailed information about the proposal format.
 The designated cover sheet form can be downloaded from the EAVN websites.

 All EAVN users are asked to specify the acknowledgment to EAVN in their publications.
 A template for the acknowledgment can be found in the EAVN status report.